 Any part of a story that does not meet these criteria will result in lost points on the rating.

-Results from the FORCE XRAYS evaluation and survey of media use by young breast cancer survivors and young women at high risk for breast cancer have been presented at national conferences.
-Presentations include:
+Results from the FORCE XRAYS evaluation and survey of media use by young breast cancer survivors and young women at high risk for breast cancer have been presented at national conferences and published in peer-reviewed journals.

 American Public Health Association National Meeting, November 2015: Development, Implementation, and Evaluation of the eXamining Relevance of Articles to Young Survivors (XRAYS) Program to Summarize Recent Research Findings for Young Breast Cancer Survivors: Findings from the First Year

 San Antonio Breast Cancer Symposium, December 2015: XRAYS (eXamining Relevance of Articles to Young Survivors) Program Survey of Information Needs and Media Use by Young Breast Cancer Survivors and Young Women at High Risk for Breast Cancer

-The FORCE XRAYS program thanks the members of our steering committee and our partner organizations: Asian Pacific Partners for Empowerment, Advocacy and Leadership; Geographic Health Equity Alliance; Young Survival Coalition, Living Beyond Breast Cancer, Triple Step Toward the Cure, Tigerlily Foundation, and the Gulf States Young Breast Cancer Survivor Network for helping us establish and improve the XRAYS program.
+The FORCE XRAYS program thanks the members of our steering committee and our partner organizations: Asian Pacific Partners for Empowerment, Advocacy and Leadership; Geographic Health Equity Alliance; Young Survival Coalition, Living Beyond Breast Cancer; National Alliance for Hispanic Health; National LGBT Cancer Network; Sharsheret; Tigerlily Foundation; Gulf States Young Breast Cancer Survivor Network for helping us establish and improve the XRAYS program.

 This project was supported by the Cooperative Agreement Number, DP005404, funded by the Centers for Disease Control and Prevention.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention or the Department of Health and Human Services.